R-nvim/R.nvim/README.md

 There are two new commands:

-- `:RMapsDesc` display the list of key bindings followed by a short descriptions.
+- `:RMapsDesc` display the list of key bindings followed by short descriptions.

 - `:RConfigShow` display the list of configuration options and their current